NEW

 Benchmarking of Dustin and competitors

-Proposed Solution: Delayed Account Creation in Checkout
+Proposed Solution: Delayed Account Creation

-Keep Users Focused on Buying, Not Signing Up
+Keep Users Focused on Buying

-• Delaying account creation until the confirmation step improves user experience by removing distractions and simplifying the process, as users only need to create a password after completing their purchase.
+42% of websites disrupt checkout by prompting account creation too early.
+Delaying until confirmation improves experience since users only need to create a password after purchase.

 Dustin first step in checkout before and after design updates